Gaza conflict: The hundreds who lost their livesContinue reading the main story

 Palestinians were killed right across Gaza - a strip of land 40km (25 miles) long and 10km wide.
 The highest numbers lost their lives in Khan Younis, in the south of Gaza, and Gaza City in the north.

 Many took refuge in shelters run by the United Nations, including schools.
 However, these UN schools also came under fire, including in North Gaza, Jabaliya and Rafah.

-Meanwhile, two Israeli civilians died in Haifa and near the Erez border crossing into northern Gaza; and a Thai farm worker was killed in Ashkelon.Where people were killed
+Meanwhile, two Israeli civilians were killed - one near Dimona and the other near the Erez border crossing into northern Gaza; and a Thai farm worker was killed in Netiv Haasara, which borders Gaza.Where people were killed

 Produced by Christine Jeavans, Lucy Rodgers, Gerry Fletcher and Laura Cantadori